IshwarP32/KingsMove/README.md

 - 🤝 Friend System
   - Send/accept friend requests via username
   - View friends list
+  - Delete friend
 - 🧠 Chess Gameplay
   - Challenge a friend to a match
   - Random matchmaking
   - Real-time game updates using Socket.IO
+  - Only one active game at a time
+  - Quit game functionality

 ---